Recall Review 2026 - AI Knowledge Base

 Recall: Frequently Asked Questions (FAQs)

-Yes, Recall offers a full refund if you are not satisfied with the product within the first 30 days of purchase.
+Yes, Recall offers a 30-day money-back guarantee.
+If you are not satisfied with Recall within the first 30 days, email support@getrecall.ai for a full refund.

 Yes, Recall offers a 20% student discount.
-Email support@getrecall.ai from your student email address to request the discount.
+Email support@getrecall.ai from your student email address to receive the discount.

 Recall: Verified Data Sheet